apua/altair_mat/deploy_scripts/README.rst

     Altair Combined Appliance has default password,
     it should be changed rather than set from first boot.

-`set_appliance.py`
+`config_appliance.py`
-    Set appliance with existed settings and OSBPs.
+    Configure appliance with existed configuration and OSBPs.

-    The settings and OSBPs should put in the same directory with the scripts.
+    The config and OSBPs should put in the same directory with the scripts.

 `update_appliace.py`
     Upload `osd-osbp-package` if necessary and `YUM`/`RPM` update.